alexqfredrickson/notes/aws/aws.md

 Once a REST API has been created you need to deploy it and make it callable.
 When deploying a REST API, you can use "stage variables" as pseudo-environment-variables.
 A use-case for stage variables is to specify different back-end endpoints.

 You also need to associate it with a "stage", which is like a version or environment tag.

+API Gateway supports "usage plans", which specify who can access API stages (versions) and methods.
+They also allow you to throttle requests by setting a target request rate.
+Plans associate API keys with clients.

+API Gateway also supports "mapping templates", which transforms data found in payloads from integration requests/responses.

 #### Resource policies